matyasselmeci/hpc-annex/design-2.md

   stare.
 Even with restricted tooling, this means we'd still want to distinguish between yesterday's "example" annex and last week's "example" annex.
-- It may be useful and/or good UI/UX to remember the name of a set of details permanently, or at least for a lot longer than we do individual "annex instance."
+- It may be useful and/or good UI/UX to remember the name of a set of details permanently, or at least for a lot longer than we do an `individual "annex instance."

-### AP-managed Sandboxes

-See some other design document.
-Not needing to transfer `.sif` or other files after submitting the pilot jobs would dramatically simplify things.

-###

-...
+  This of course leads to the question of what to call those sets ("annex template"s?) and how to/how the researcher can manage them.
+Along the "don't repeat yourself" line, perhaps the tooling should remember the details from the last command-line creation of an instance and use those if none are specified?
+Does this integrate cleanly into the idea of user-managed/explicit templates?
+Does, or how does, this idea integrate with copying/cloning, above?

 Specifications
 --------------

-### Switch to directly-reporting EPs.
+### (Deployability)  Switch to directly-reporting EPs.

 If the Annex EPs directly reported to the researcher's AP, the HPC Annex tooling would no longer need its own central manager.